How Much Does A Restaurant POS System Cost?

 - Web-based POS systems do not typically have an initial licensing fee, but have monthly fees that cost between $50 and $200 per month

-Custom, top-of-the-line POS systems tend to come at a higher price, with costs ranging from as low as $2,000
+Custom, top-of-the-line POS systems tend to come at a higher price, with costs ranging from as low as $2,000 to upwards of $8,000.
+For example:

 - A two terminal restaurant POS system with the POS software, a cash drawer, credit card software, kitchen printer, two receipt printers, and two touch screens has an average cost of $4,000